 Fig.3 The interval type-2 structure of the toolbox

 Adding inputs and outputs is possible from the edit menu.
 Default is one input and one output.
 However, users can add more inputs and outputs as desired by using the edit menu in the main editor.
-In addition, naming the inputs and outputs are possible by clicking the desired input or output.

-In addition, another opportunity of IT2-FLS toolbox is to export the current design to Matlab/Simulink automatically.
+Another opportunity of IT2-FLS toolbox is to export the current design to Matlab/Simulink automatically.
 There is button in the main editor for exporting.
-This topic is explained in detail in the section 5.
+This topic is explained in detail in the next section.

 Type reduction (TR) is one of the important operation for the IT2-FLS.
-The IT2-FLS toolbox includes the codes of the following type reduction methods:
+The IT2-FLS toolbox includes the codes of the following type reduction methods and users are able to choose one of these TR methods as desired.

 • Karnik-Mendel Algorithm (KM)